 But what does that mean?
 Which things are really important in my life?

-When I contemplate the end of this bodies life, when I contemplate losing everything and forgetting everything, which things do I treasure the most?
+When I contemplate the end of this body’s life, when I contemplate losing everything and forgetting everything, which things do I treasure the most?

 Those are the relationships of other people.

-When I’m in my moments of being most vulnerable, which are often crying and most joy.
-I think of all the memories with the people in my life I loved.
-I think of the time with my family growing up lots of those memories.
-Think all times with the family I have now, with my wife and two children, I think of times with my friends.
+When I’m in my moments of being the most vulnerable, which are often the crying and most joy, I think of all the memories with the people in my life I loved.
+I think of the time with my family growing up with lots of those memories.
+I think of all the times with the family I have now, with my wife and two children, I think of times with my friends.

 I don’t ever think of things like video gaming achievements, I don’t ever think of things like my bank account statement, I don’t ever think of things like my reputation, or a newspaper article, or YouTube videos, I don’t think of any of that other stuff.